 What is the difference between a Finnish Sauna and an infrared sauna?

 The Finnish sauna utilises heat stored in stones to warm the whole space up to 100 degrees and has some steam.
 An infrared sauna uses the waves to directly heat up your body tissue (not the room) up to around 60 degrees, with no steam.
-We find heating our sauna to a temperature of between 70-80 degrees is a comfortable range.
+A Turkish sauna or steam room is much wetter and heated to around 40-50 degrees.
+We find heating our sauna to a temperature of between 60-80 degrees is a comfortable range.

 Can I build the sauna myself?